|

 Could your little one use a Big?

 It all starts with the right role models.
 And Big Brothers Big Sisters is the place to start a relationship with one.
-For over 100 years, due in large part to private donations, we’ve been able to recruit, screen, match and support mentoring relationships that have changed the lives of hundreds of thousands of young people across the country — one Little at a time.
+For over 100 years, we’ve been able to recruit, screen, match and support mentoring relationships that have changed the lives of hundreds of thousands of young people across the country — one Little at a time.
 You’ll feel the impact as much as your child.
 A study for Big Brothers Big Sisters found that kids matched with a Big Brother or Sister*:

 |